Areas of Study

 The Department of Biology serves as the cornerstone of life science education and research at the University of Iowa.
 All students majoring in biology take courses that emphasize the investigation of research models to understand the structures and processes common to living systems at molecular, cellular, organismic, and population levels of organization.

 Undergraduate Programs of Study

-The Bachelor of Arts (B.A.) in Biology works well for those students looking for a broader base of Biology and with our combined programs through the College of Education's, 4 plus 1 program, and College of Public Health's, undergrad to grad program.
+The Bachelor of Arts (B.A.) in Biology works well for those students looking for a broader base of Biology and with our combined undergraduate to graduate programs through the College of Education, College of Public Health, and College of Business.

 The Bachelor of Science (B.S.) in Biology is geared toward concentrated study within an area of Biology.
 Students can specialize in one of four different tracks (see below).

 - B.S. in Biology Academic Requirements and 4-Year Graduation Plan.
 The B.S. in Biology requires an experiential elective (see this chart for options with the Experiential Elective requirement).